 I asked the chat agent if the air mattress could be delivered in 18 – 22 weeks, they replied no. So, that took Sleep Number out of the running.

-I researched several other air mattress online.
+I researched several other air mattresses online.
 Some were more expensive than Sleep Number and some were less.
 After a lot of comparing and reading, I narrowed the list to two brands (keeping the Sleep Number on the list for comparison sake):

 - Personal Comfort Air Mattress